hellory4n/libtrippin/CONVENTIONS.md

 Namespaces should have short names (2-6 letters) and be lowercase.
 Never use `using namespace`.

+Use snake_case for filenames, as path case sensitivity can vary between platforms.
+One exception is files that are expected to have a specific name by external tools.
+(Makefile, README.md, etc)

 ## Slightly pedantic rules

 Prefer `constexpr` to `#define`/`const`.
 Prefer inline/constexpr functions over function-like macros.